Gingivitis is the earliest stage of gum disease and often begins with red, swollen, or bleeding gums.

 The bacteria in plaque produce toxins that irritate the gums, causing inflammation and swelling.

-This inflammatory response is the body’s way of fighting off the bacterial infection but leads to the symptoms of gingivitis.
+This inflammatory response is the body’s way of fighting off the bacterial infection, but it leads to the symptoms of gingivitis.

 If left untreated, gingivitis can progress to more severe gum disease or periodontal disease, which can result in gum infection and damage to the bone supporting the teeth.